heysubinoy/remora/docs/TEST_SCRIPTS.md

 2. Ensure API server is running on port 8080
 3. Verify `billa.pem` file exists and has correct permissions
 4. Check server connectivity (SSH access to 20.193.249.175)
-5. Validate RabbitMQ is running for job queuing
+5. Validate NetQueue is running for job queuing

 ## 🎯 What This Validates